Tyil/website/_posts/2016-10-01-on-pastebin.md

 their service at all.

 ### Cloudflare
-Cloudflare is a MITM.
+Cloudflare is a [MITM][mitm].
 It completely breaks the secure chain of TLS on the web, and should not be used.
 Any service still using Cloudflare should be shunned.
 There is [another article][cloudflare] on this site which has more information on this specific issue.
 In addition, Cloudflare can be considered a privacy issue for the same reasons, as is detailed below.

 ### Advertisements
 Another issue with regards to security on pastebin are the advertisements.